TV screens have been popular in gyms and health clubs for a long time…

 The other side to working out and going to the gym is of course nutrition and healthy eating.
 While personal trainers might offer advice in this department, gyms themselves usually don’t get involved beyond perhaps offering a lunchtime menu or snacks.

-A gym that goes out of their way to offer meal preparation tips and shares recipes will, therefore, stand out and be appreciated by its members.
+A gym that goes out of its way to offer meal preparation tips and shares recipes will, therefore, stand out and be appreciated by its members.
 Those going to the gym are exactly the kind of people that will want to watch what they eat.
-By putting out content that appeals to this audience, the whole experience of going to the gym becomes more positive.
+By putting out content on gym digital signage that appeals to this audience, the whole experience of going to the gym becomes more positive.

 As with form videos above, YouTube and the internet more generally is the place to go for an endless supply of this kind of content.
 Without having to create their own videos or recipes, gyms can curate their favourite videos and share meal prep and food advice easily on their screens.
 Changing this content on a daily or weekly basis keeps members engaged and coming back.
 New seasons like the start of summer opens up new opportunities for seasonal eating and fitness regimes.